 Graduation and certification

-Upon graduation, fellows receive a Mayo Clinic School of Health Sciences certificate documenting completion of a one-year postgraduate fellowship in critical care medicine.
-This certificate verifies that each fellow has completed all the components listed in the syllabus.
-Such experience and training will allow fellows to be more competitive for critical care provider positions.
+Upon graduation, you receive a certificate from Mayo Clinic School of Health Sciences documenting completion of a one-year postgraduate fellowship in critical care medicine.
+This certificate verifies that you have completed all the components listed in the syllabus.
+Such experience and training will allow you to be more competitive for critical care provider positions.

 Each year, Mayo Clinic School of Health Sciences admits up to two students to the Nurse Practitioner or Physician Assistant Critical Care Fellowship.
-This ensures you will receive one-on-one instruction and a comprehensive educational experience.
+This ensures that you receive tailored instruction and a comprehensive educational experience.